Best Disney park for toddlers, ranked with tips from a mom

 A toddler gets his first haircut at the Magic Kingdom barber shop

-Toddlers can get their first haircut at the Harmony Barber Shop in the Magic Kingdom (photo by Kirby Russell/HeyOrlando.com)
+Toddlers can get their first haircut at the Harmony Barber Shop in Magic Kingdom (photo by Kirby Russell/HeyOrlando.com)

 1. Magic Kingdom